 In Washington State, fish hatcheries typically raise freshwater trout, steelhead, and Pacific salmon, Coho (aka silver salmon), Chinook (King salmon), and Chum (“dog” salmon).
 Admission and self-guided tours at most hatcheries are free.

 Be sure to check your destination website before you head out.
-Many sites are still closed and/or operating on short staff as off spring 2022.
-Hours may vary depending on staffing.
+Many sites are still closed and/or operating on short staff in 2022.

 Love our cheap ideas?
 Get our FREE email newsletters.